matrix-org/synapse/docs/modules.md

 callback should return complementary results to `get_users_for_state` or the presence information may not be properly forwarded.

-The callback is given the Matrix user ID for the user that's requesting presence data and should return the Matrix user IDs of the users whose presence state they are allowed to query.
+The callback is given the Matrix user ID for a local user that is requesting presence data and should return the Matrix user IDs of the users whose presence state they are allowed to query.
 The returned users can be local or remote.